tepiai/tk17/README.md

 # tk17
-tk17 Guide Content
-Content for the /tk17/ gist.
+tk17 Guide Content for the /tk17/ gist.